Last updated on:

 Editors SeeMe-nopause

 Doret (54) from North Holland leads an active family life with her husband, four children, and two dogs.
-She enjoys cooking and spending time with others.
-When her body began to change, it took her a while to recognise the extent to which menopause was impacting her daily happiness.
-By sharing her story, she hopes to inspire other women to take charge of their own wellbeing – even if they choose not to use hormones.
+She enjoys cooking and spending time with her loved ones.
+When her body began to change, it took her some time to realise how much menopause was affecting her daily happiness.
+By sharing her story, she hopes to inspire other women to take charge of their own journey – even if they prefer to avoid using hormones.

 I looked everything up online – from hot flushes to supplements.
-There really is a lot of information available.- Doret (aged 54)
+There’s so much information out there.

-Hot flushes, mood swings, and joint pain: it suddenly hit me
+Hot flushes, mood swings, and joint pain: it all came at once

-Doret experienced her first significant 'menopause moment' at the age of 51.
-"It began with hot flushes and irregular periods.
+Doret experienced her first significant “menopause moment” at the age of 51.
+“It started with hot flushes and irregular periods.
 I thought: could this be it?
-Because, well, you don't really know for certain – it’s not as though you receive a clear signal."
+Because, honestly, you don’t really know – it’s not like you get a notification.”

-Although the hot flushes were familiar to her and still manageable, other symptoms emerged that affected her more profoundly.
-"I began experiencing increasing pain in my joints.
-My hips, my wrists... everything seemed to become stiffer."
+While the hot flushes were familiar and manageable for her, other symptoms hit her harder.
+“I started experiencing more and more joint pain.
+My hips, my wrists… everything seemed to stiffen up.”

-At the same time, she noticed a change in her mood.
-“Looking back, I can now clearly see how much of an impact it had at home.
-I experienced more mood swings, became more short-tempered, and didn’t always feel like myself.
-At times, I withdrew or reacted differently to how I wanted to – it felt as though I had lost a part of myself.”
+At the same time, she noticed changes in her mood.
+“Looking back, I can see how much it affected things at home.
+I had more mood swings, a shorter temper, and didn’t always feel like myself.
+Sometimes I would withdraw or react differently than I wanted to – it felt like I was losing a part of myself.”

-From complaints to knowledge: a journey from home
+From symptoms to knowledge: a search from home

-Doret decided not to wait.
-“I’m really a bit of a home doctor – Google is my best friend,” she says, laughing.
-“I immediately started looking for information.
+Doret decided not to wait passively.
+“I’m really like a home doctor – Google is my best friend,” she says with a laugh.
+“I immediately started searching for information.
 What happens to your body during menopause?
 And most importantly: what can you do about it yourself?”

-She began with a broad approach, seeking general knowledge about menopause.
-However, she quickly shifted to more specific searches, such as "joint pain menopause" or "natural remedies for mood swings."
-Her preference leaned towards supplements.
-"Hormones are not for me.
-I believe in the power of nature and nutrition," she stated.
+She started broadly, gathering general knowledge about menopause.
+But soon, she began searching more specifically for symptoms, such as “joint pain menopause” or “natural remedies for mood swings.”
+Her preference was for supplements.
+“Hormones aren’t for me.
+I believe in the power of nature and nutrition.”

-Based on what she read online, she decided to begin taking supplements.
+Based on what she read online, she decided to try supplements.
 Turmeric for inflammation, magnesium for muscles, ginger extract, vitamin C with rosehip, green-lipped mussel, boswellia, and red clover.
-“I use a variety of supplements, and I genuinely feel better because of them.
-It’s my way of taking control of my own health.”
+“I use a variety of supplements, and I really feel better because of them.
+It’s my way of taking control.”

 Living with change: cooking, reading, and small victories

-For Doret, menopause does not mean putting her life on hold.
+For Doret, menopause doesn’t mean putting her life on hold.
 “I love cooking.
-It’s my way to unwind.
-However, when my knees play up or my energy is drained, I notice that I approach cooking differently.
-In those moments, Then I tend to opt for something simple more quickly, even though I truly enjoy cooking more elaborate meals.”
+It’s my way to relax.
+But when my hips act up or my energy runs out, I notice that I approach cooking differently.
+I’ll go for simpler dishes more quickly, even though I love cooking elaborate meals.”

-Still, she tries to make space for the things that energise her.
-“I keep reading, learning, and adjusting supplements.
-It gives me the sense that I can take action.
-And I speak about it openly—with friends, with my husband.
-It helps not to keep it all bottled up.”
+Still, she tries to make room for the things that energise her.
+“I keep reading, learning, and adjusting my supplements.
+It gives me the feeling that I can do something.
+And I talk openly about it – with friends, with my husband.
+It helps not to bottle it up.”

-Doret is now 54.
-Her menstruation has completely ceased, and although menopause is not yet complete, she feels more assured in her decisions.
-“I now know what works for me.
-It doesn’t entirely eliminate my symptoms, but I notice significant relief.
+Now 54, Doret’s periods have completely stopped, and although menopause isn’t over yet, she feels stronger in her choices.
+“I know now what works for me.
+It doesn’t completely eliminate my symptoms, but I notice significant relief.
 And that brings peace of mind.”

-Her message to other women is clear: "Do not wait until it becomes too overwhelming.
+Her message to other women is clear: “Don’t wait until it becomes too much.
 Search, read, try things out.
-Listen to your body – it tells you more than you might think."
+Listen to your body – it tells you more than you think.”